As of May 13, 2026

 -

-(fH1) that is expected to be effective against a broad range of
+expected to be effective against a broad range of influenza

-the quantity, quality, and durability of immune response.
+quantity, quality, and durability of immune responses.
+Conventional

-Conventional influenza vaccines lose effectiveness due to viral
+influenza vaccines lose effectiveness due to viral mutations,

-mutations, making it necessary to select, produce, and inoculate a
+making it necessary to select, produce, and inoculate a vaccine to

-vaccine to immunize against strains predicted to circulate each
+immunize against strains predicted to circulate each year.
+They

-year.
-They may also not respond well to emerging strains of
+may also not respond well to emerging strains of influenza.
+The

-that fH1/DSP-0546LP will improves the breadth and durability of
+improve the breadth and durability of protection against seasonal